The crew at Last Wave Brewing Co. in Point Pleasant Beach wakes up each morning with one question on their minds: “Do we surf or do we brew?”

 “It’s one of those community aspects of running a business that you don’t realize – being a part of people’s everyday lives.”

 The crew has a few new brews up their sleeves that are awaiting surf-oriented names.
 In the meantime, Jiorle and the Rolings are riding the craft beer wave and enjoying the best of both worlds.
+So far, Last Wave Brewing looks like it’s sticking around for awhile.

 “People assume that we’re living the dream of owning your brewery and being able to surf all the time, but there’s a lot of sweat and swearing going into it,” said Bert while holding his 10-week old son.